 There have been experiments on this proving that a person can form a new habit after 21 consequent days of doing or applying that specific behavior.
-With hypnosis, you can shorten this time and change or adopt a habit in 2 or 3 sessions.
+With hypnosis, you can shorten this time and change or adopt a habit in 1 to 3 sessions.
 Hypnosis is not only easier but also faster.

 What Is the Unconscious Mind?